cloudfour/transition-hidden-element/README.md

 ### hideMode `{String}`

 `hideMode` determines whether elements are hidden by applying the `hidden` attribute, or using CSS's `display: none;`.
-It has two options
+It has two options:

 1. `hidden` — use the `hidden` attribute (this is the default)
 1. `display` — use CSS's `display: none;`